ungleich/cdist/cdist/conf/type/__locale/man.rst

 DESCRIPTION
 -----------
 This cdist type allows you to setup locales.
+On systems that don't support locale setting like alpine/musl libc, it is a no-op.

 OPTIONAL PARAMETERS